balus7891/OCI-CloudGuard/README.md

 ## Conclusion

-###### The code help you easily enable cloud guard and associated configuratiions along with an optional event and notification service.
+###### The code help you easily enable cloud guard and associated configuratiions along with an optional event and notification service for the detected problems.

 ## I hope the script helps !!!